13 March 2025

 Project evaluation

-We want to know the success of your project.
-State how you will measure this and how much time it will take a person to do this.
+We want to know about the success of your project.
+State how you will measure this and how much time it will take to do this.

 Note: evaluation should be no more than 10% of your total grant budget.